 A small plot of ground can produce an appreciable amount of strawberries.
-About 100 square feet of garden can produce 5 to 10 pounds of fruit, while an acre can produce 1500 to 4000 pounds of fruit, depending upon growing conditions.
-The following cultural practices and measures are recommended for growing strawberries in Montana.
+About 100 square feet of a garden can produce 5 to 10 pounds of fruit, while an acre can produce 1500 to 4000 pounds of fruit, depending upon growing conditions.

-Location: Though strawberries can be produced in partial shade, they do best in full sun.
-The site should be neither extremely wet nor swampy, nor extremely dry or overdrained.
+Though strawberries can be produced in partial shade, they do best in full sun.
+The site should be neither extremely wet nor swampy nor extremely dry or over drained.
 Avoid sites having deep-rooted perennial weeds or quackgrass.

-Soil: A “fertile” soil is recommended.
-This means it should be high in organic matter and minerals (nitrogen, phosphorus and potassium).
+“Fertile” soil is recommended.
+This means it should be high in organic matter and minerals (nitrogen, phosphorus, and potassium).
 Strawberries prefer acid soil, though they can be grown in slightly alkaline situations.

-Preparing the Bed: Unless the garden is in an extremely dry-windy area, it is advisable to plant on slightly raised beds.
+Unless the garden is in an extremely dry-windy area, it is advisable to plant on slightly raised beds.
 Work the soil well.
 Work some well-composted manure, if available, or other organic matter into it.
-Also spread fertilizer on it and work it in (see next topic).
+Also, spread fertilizer on it and work it in (see next topic).
 Then make furrows putting the soil from them on beds about 36 inches wide and as long as desired or room allows.
 On slightly raised beds, the plants will have more or deeper topsoil for roots, adequate drainage and by using wide beds less area will be taken up by furrows.
-Row planting requires more garden space for an equivalent number or plant population.
-The single furrows, on each side of the 36-inch bed should be about 12 inches wide.
+Row planting requires more garden space for an equivalent number of plants.
+The single furrows, on each side of the 36-inch bed, should be about 12 inches wide.

 Everbearing Varieties: These varieties produce two crops in one season – an early one which is harvested in late June and July and a second crop harvested in late August and September.

 Fort Laramie – Introduced from the Cheyenne Field Station.
-Firm, large, sweet fruit, produces a very heavy crop of berries at one time, good for cold areas.
+The firm, large, sweet fruit, produces a very heavy crop of berries at one time, good for cold areas.